-FATF 40+9 Rat- Summary of Factors for Rating Recommended Actions Actions Undertaken by Jamaica s and a second s adjusted from 2005 to remove the erroneous statement that the use of the FSC Guidelines is not mandatory.
+Recommended Actions Rat- Recommended Actions FATF 40+9 ing Summary of Factors for Rating Actions Undertaken by Jamaica the AML requirements there-under to be applied to DNFBPs which persons will be designated by the Minister with responsibility for National Security.
+These entities will upon designation, become a part of the regulated sector and will have to meet similar AML obligations as financial institutions.
+The POCA also contemplates the appointment of the Competent Authority which will have responsibility for monitoring AML compliance under the POCA.
+(See s.
+91(1)(g)) The FSC AML/CFT Guidelines were duly adjusted from 2005 to remove the erroneous statement that the use of the FSC Guidelines is not mandatory.
 The matter was raised at paragraph 238 of the MEV and the FSC is quoted therein as referring to this inclusion of the above statement as erroneous and that the FSC would ensure this statement was removed from the Guide Lines.
 Institutional and other measures 26.
 The FIU LC Jamaica's FIU, in its current form, was established in mid 2004 and much hard work has gone into developing it to meet the FATF standard.
 Egmont membership has not yet been achieved but it should be noted efforts are well underway to obtain it.
 The current AML/CFT legislative framework is not as comprehensive as it should be which does on occasion hamper investigative work in this area and it should be noted - the TPA became operative in Jamaica on the 6th June 2005, subsequent to the on-site mutual evaluation.
 Consequently, there were no systems and processes in place and no results to effectively assess them.
 The proposed FIDA which will put the FIU on a statutory footing should be enacted as soon as possible.
 The FID Act was passed on March 26, 2010.
 The FIDA was re-tabled and placed before a new Joint Select Committee of Parliament which was convened in July 2009.
 The Joint Select Committee (JSC) completed its deliberations on the FID Bill on 2 March 2010 as scheduled and the Report of the JSC and the Appendix thereto listing the proposed amendments to the Bill were tabled in Parliament.
 On Tuesday March 16, 2010 the Bill was passed in the Lower House with twenty-eight amendments proposed by the report of the Joint Select Committee, and passed in the Upper House on March 26, 2010.
 The FID Act was passed on March 26, 2010.
-The FID contributed typology cases for the CFATF's Typology Working Group
+The FID contributed typology cases for the CFATF's Typology Working Group meeting held in Panama in